-1. Contact the agency or organization to discuss the social issue, civic issue or professional area of interest and develop a plan of action.
+1. Contact the agency, company, organization or business of interest and develop a plan of action.

-2. Complete the Volunteer Service Work Plan after developing a plan of action making certain to include all necessary signatures.
+2. Complete the Bright Futures Community Service/Paid Work Proposal Form after developing a plan of action making certain to include all necessary signatures.

-3. Submit the Volunteer Service Work Plan to the High School Counselor for approval.
+3. Submit the BF Community Service/Paid Work Proposal Form to the High School Counselor for approval.

-4. Log the volunteer service work hours on the Volunteer Service Work Hours Log.
-The agency or organization contact person or supervisor must sign this documentation after each logged entry.
+4. Log the community service/paid work hours on the included log form.
+The agency, company, organization or business contact person or supervisor must sign this documentation after each logged entry.

-5. Submit the completed Volunteer Service Work Hours Log along with a presentation, journal, personal response essay or other method of self-evaluation of the volunteer service work to the High School Counselor.
+5. Submit the completed Community Service/Paid Work Hours Log along with a written reflection to the High School Counselor.

-6. The volunteer service work hours will be documented on the student’s official high school transcript and all documentation will be filed by the school counselor.
+6. The community service and/or paid work hours will be documented on the student’s official high school transcript and all documentation will be filed by the school counselor.

-7. It is suggested students keep copies of completed Volunteer Service Work Hours Logs for their own records.
+7. It is suggested students keep copies of completed Community Service/Paid Work Hours Logs for their own records.
 Students should also update their resume to reflect service hours.